Updated on 9/27/2023. A full photo gallery is also available to complement this Ricker Basin article.

 An Autumn Hike to Ricker Basin

 At no time did I feel anything “haunted” or weird, even during a brief relaxation at the cemetery, where I pondered what life must have been like for these people back in those days.
-All of them now long dead for nearly 100 years.
-If anything, a feeling of comfort and peacefulness permeated the air with only the sounds of birds, the wind, swaying trees and crackling branches.
+All of them are now long dead for nearly 100 years.
+If anything, a feeling of comfort and peacefulness permeated the air with only the sounds of birds, the wind, swaying trees, and crackling branches.
 It was lonely but in a good way that's hard to describe.
 I have to admit that I am very skeptical about the existence of ghosts.
 Were I to meet one, I'd probably have invited him or her to join me on my hike.
 I'd love to hear the stories of how these people lived and the hardships they endured.

 Yeah, a ghostly tour guide would have been perfect.
-I just don't think I would have wanted to meet one coming up from the basement of the Almeron Goodsell farm house!
+I just don't think I would have wanted to meet one coming up from the basement of the Almeron Goodsell farmhouse!
 That place was truly creepy for safety reasons, especially when you're hiking solo.

 Also, here are a few great hiking videos courtesy of Old Wooden Trunk Adventures.